aiven/aiven-docs/docs/tutorials/anomaly-detection.md

 In most production environments, you wouldn\'t want to send an alert on every measurement above the threshold.
 Sometimes CPUs spike momentarily, for example, and come back down in usage milliseconds later.
-What\'s really useful to you in production is if a CPU spike is sustained over a certain period of time.
+What's really useful to you in production is if a CPU spike is sustained over a certain period of time.